Ayush8120/Improved-MR-DFS-PX4/README.md

 - Add the world files
 - Replace the launch file
 - Models of Police Station, landing mat and grass plane are kept in the models file.
 Add them to your models folder at the location PX4-firware-clone/Tools/sitl_gazebo/models

+If you wish to play around with the dimensions/color of the drone then you can edit them at PX4-firmware-clone/Tools/sutl_gazebo/models/iris/iris.sdf.jinja

 ![8th Robot Path GIF ](https://raw.githubusercontent.com/Ayush8120/Improved-MR-DFS-PX4/main/City%20Simulation/8_th_UAV_animation.gif)